 Here's where I take the position that industry analysts hedge around.
 These are my calls, and I'm willing to be wrong in public.

 The BYD Seagull does not hit $22,000 at Canadian dealers.
 I expect it to land $25,000-$28,000 due to compliance costs, first-year supply constraints, and dealer margin that new brands have no leverage to control in the first 12 months.
-Still transformative, but not quite as cheap as the optimistic estimates suggest.
+Still significant, but not quite as cheap as the optimistic estimates suggest.
 The economics of Canadian auto retail don't accommodate sub-$23,000 pricing for a new-brand vehicle without volume efficiencies that won't exist in year one.

 Zeekr struggles in Canada for 18-24 months.
 The brand recognition deficit at $55,000+ is too large.
 They'll survive and eventually build a following, but the launch year will be painful.
 Zeekr's best hope is a breakout moment — a single viral review, a high-profile early adopter, a moment where the 800V charging architecture gets demonstrated memorably.
 Without that kind of catalyst, they're selling performance data sheets to an audience that's never heard of them.